-For children who are nonverbal, start thinking about picture symbols you can use (and have readily available for them) so that your child can communicate when they are curious about something they have learned.
+For children who are non verbal, start thinking about picture symbols you can use (and have readily available for them) so that your child can communicate when they are curious about something they have learnt.
 Have whiteboards and marker pens ready for those who communicate via writing.
 Especially if you're teaching them "Wh-" questions, encourage them to ask you questions.
 Don't underestimate an individual just because they are unable to speak clearly.
-Open up ways for them to communicate, be open to understanding and you will be surprised to learn how much they know, think, feel and can do.
+Open up ways for them to communicate, be open to understand and you will be surprised to learn how much they know, think, feel and can do.

 Is a child ever too young to learn these things?
 How are we building these principles and virtues into their lives through the everyday?